css-raku/HTML-Canvas-raku/README.md

 The module includes classes:

-- `HTML::Canvas`, a Perl 6 implementation of the basic HTML Canvas 2D API.
+- `HTML::Canvas`, a Raku implementation of the basic HTML Canvas 2D API.
 - `HTML::Canvas::Image` - for image loading in a variety of formats
 - `HTML::Canvas::To::Cairo` - a built-in renderer, which can output to several formats, including PNG, SVG and PDF.